 We intend to run all of the following expeditions in the near future.
 Final dates and prices are yet to be confirmed.
 Register your interest and we will be in touch as soon as more information is available for each expedition.
 If you are interested in a private departure of any of these expeditions, contact us directly.

 Danish chef René Redzepi has described Georgia as home to “one of the last great undiscovered food cultures of Europe”, and the hospitality-trend forecaster af&co recently named it ‘Cuisine of the Year.’
-We have designed a culinary expedition to experience the diverse cuisine of the Caucasus including gastronomic feasts in Armenia and Azerbaijan, as well as immersing ourselves into the regions superb wine culture.
+We have designed a culinary expedition to experience the diverse cuisine of this intriguing country including gastronomic feasts and immersion into Georgia’s superb wine culture.
 Known since ancient time as ‘The Land of the Golden Fleece’, archaeological finds date the region’s wine industry to 6000 BCE with 8000 vintages made.
 Today, Georgia is at the forefront of traditional organic wine making methods with more than 500 grape varieties.

 This expedition explores the high culture of Morocco, taking in the stunning highlights of the country with an in-depth focus on its unique architecture, design, art and gastronomy.
 Exploring the bustling souks of the Imperial Cities, whitewashed medinas of the coast and jaw-dropping mountain scenery of the interior, we stay in some of Morocco’s most character-filled and iconic riads and hotels.
 Meeting with some of the country’s key cultural figures, we will see first-hand how the distinctive elements of Moroccan culture have inspired people around the world, including famed visitors such as Yves Saint Laurent and Matisse.

 David Livingstone was likely the first westerner to lay eyes on the Okavango Delta in 1849, and ever since, this incredible jewel of the Kalahari has captivated all those who journey there.
 Today it is widely known for its extraordinary biodiversity and as one of the greatest freshwater environments on earth.
-However, much less is known about its origins, how it functions, the major processes that give it bountiful life and what threats it may face in the years ahead.
-This one-of-a-kind expedition delves deep into the story of the Okavango, exploring remote parts of the delta and investigating what can be done to meet challenges that may compromise its future.
+Join famed BBC wildlife cameraman Greg Nelson on this one-of-a-kind expedition that wades deep into the story of the Okavango, exploring remote parts of the delta and learning camera and video skills from one of the best.

 A journey to the hill stations and national parks of northern India following the story of Jim Corbett, a British hunter, tracker and naturalist who successfully hunted a number of man-eating tigers and leopards.
 Later in life, Corbett was a passionate promoter of India’s natural heritage and the need to conserve forests and their wildlife.
 His famed books recounting his hunts provide our roadmap, as we go in search of the legend and perhaps even a tiger or two along the way.